HiteshkumarPrajapati/cybersecurity/projects/Risk Register/README.md

-# GRC Portfolio — Cyber Risk Register
+# Risk Register

 ## What this proves

-This portfolio demonstrates practical, end-to-end cyber risk assessment skills as they are applied in Australian GRC (Governance, Risk & Compliance) practice:
+In this project, I built a cyber risk register based on how risk managed in organisations.

 - Identifying realistic cyber risks across a business (technical, process, and people-related)
 - Rating risks using a structured **likelihood × impact** methodology